dguzenko/newdocs/docs/zooaccess.md

 4. Use the "Install from Directory" option to set the directory of your uploaded package files.
 5. Click on the "Install" button and Joomla will install it from the given directory.

-#### Quick Note

-**ZOOaccess** element is installed under the same plugin, *ZL Elements*, as any other ZL Element for performance reasons.
-If you want to check it's installation, visit the ZOO configuration and edit any Type from any App.
-If **ZOOaccess** shows up on the right section under *ZOOlanders* Group, then you're good to go!

 Configuration
 =============